Whilst the Internet of Things is sometimes over hyped, fundamentally it lets us measure things better. If you measure it, you can manage it.

 You do want to get home safely, even on Fridays.

-Save your fuel while being safe, by using GOFAR as your driving companion.
-We’re trying to make driving better and as we’ve increasingly realised, driving is really a team sport and we all win when we get where we’re going safely, and we all lose when accidents happen.
+Save your fuel while being safe, by using GOFAR to make driving better.
+We’re trying to ensure efficient driving and as we’ve increasingly realised, driving is really a team sport.
+We all win when we get where we’re going safely, and we all lose when accidents happen.

 Drive safe.